zhiyaoYang/HPDMGUI/readme.md

 todo list:

 * ver 0.0, only for existing .hpdm case, not configuration change (no adding new component), load and write .hpdm file
-	* linkDialog: add/remove var/successive
-	* replace component icon with pic
-	* component list dock (maybe used for more func based on item selected?)

-	* system level settings (referigerant)
-	* write into .hpdm file
 	* run calculation
 	* read and display results